 The upper legs of the dummy shall be in contact with the seat cushion as far as possible.
-The distance apart of the outside metal surfaces of the knees of each dummy shall be $210\text{mm} \pm 5\text{mm}$ .
+The distance between the knees of the dummy shall be $210\text{mm} \pm 5\text{mm}$ when measured at the outside metal surfaces of the knees.
 The legs of the dummies should be in vertical longitudinal planes as far as is possible.